MUDDUKRISHNAY/2_STAGE_FLASH_ADC/README.md

 Analog  to digital converter  to reduce area and quantization error

 # Abstract
-This project presents the design and implementation of a 2-Stage Flash Analog-to-Digital Converter (ADC), an optimized architecture aimed at reducing power consumption, chip area, and comparator count while maintaining high-speed conversion.
+- This project presents the design and implementation of a 2-Stage Flash Analog-to-Digital Converter (ADC), an optimized architecture aimed at reducing power consumption, chip area, and comparator count while maintaining high-speed conversion.

+- I am using gpdk90 for this project

-A conventional n-bit Flash ADC requires (2^(𝑛))−1 comparators, resulting in high power and area overhead, especially for higher resolutions.
+- A conventional n-bit Flash ADC requires (2^(𝑛))−1 comparators, resulting in high power and area overhead, especially for higher resolutions.
 The 2-Stage Flash ADC, also known as a subranging ADC, overcomes this limitation by dividing the conversion process into two stages:
 Stage 1 performs a coarse conversion to resolve the Most Significant Bits (MSBs).
 Stage 2 converts the residue (the difference between the input and DAC-reconstructed signal from Stage 1) to obtain the Least Significant Bits (LSBs).